Valenriquez/Valenriquez/README.md

  <br/>
  ✩ I love creating new things with software :P and improving my creativity with UI and UX Design
  <br/>
- ✩ My favorite subject have always been: programming, design, maths and literature classes  ✩ ₊˚
+ ✩ My favorite subjects have always been: programming, design, maths and literature classes  ✩ ₊˚
  <br/>

  ✩